Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Dive into Woodworking: The Diploma Journey

-You know, there’s something about the smell of freshly cut that just hits you right in the gut.
-It’s like comfort food, but for your soul.
+You know, there’s something about the smell of freshly cut wood that just hits you right in the gut.
+It’s like comfort food, but for your .
 Anyway, I figured I’d share a little bit about my journey getting that diploma in woodwork.
 It’s not all shiny projects and accolades, let me tell you.
-There were a fair number of mishaps along the way, but they’ve made for some good stories over a cup of coffee.
+There were a fair number of mishaps along the way, but they’ve made for some good over a cup of coffee.

 That First Class

 So, the first time I walked into that workshop, I was all nerves and excitement.
 Picture it: the scent of pine wafting through the air, the whir of tools buzzing in the background—it felt almost magical.
 I remember being so eager to dive into a project.
-But man, did I underestimate the a bunch of power tools could create in a room full of rookies.
+But man, did I underestimate the chaos a bunch of power tools could create in a room full of rookies.

 There I was, ready to make my first birdhouse, thinking it’d be a breeze.
-I was armed with my fancy new tape measure, a couple of clamps—good ol’ Irwin , nothing fancy—and a jigsaw.
+I was armed with my fancy new tape measure, a couple of clamps—good ol’ Irwin brand, nothing fancy—and a jigsaw.
 Who doesn’t love a jigsaw?
 I mean, it’s just so satisfying to see that blade slice through wood.
 But let me tell you, the first time I picked that thing up, I realized I had no clue what I was doing.

 I vividly remember measuring my wood incorrectly—not just once but three times!
 So, there I was, holding what looked like a sad piece of flat spaghetti rather than the charming birdhouse I pictured in my head.
 I almost gave up when I saw everyone else chiming along, their projects coming together beautifully.
 But thankfully, my instructor, Todd, took a moment to bend down beside me.
 He chuckled, “We’ve all been there.
 Just remember: it’s about learning.”